Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 Medication Assisted Treatment MAT Massachusetts

-At Hillside Detox in Massachusetts, we prioritize evidence-based approaches to substance abuse recovery, and our medication-assisted treatment (MAT) program stands as a testament to that commitment.
-Recognizing the complexities of addiction, MAT offers a harmonized blend of behavioral therapy and medications to treat addiction.
+At Hillside Detox in Massachusetts, we use proven methods for substance abuse recovery, and our medication-assisted treatment (MAT) program shows this commitment.
+MAT combines behavioral therapy and medications to treat addiction effectively.

 medication assisted treatment MAT Massachusetts